abpframework/abp/docs/en/Startup-Templates/Application.md

 * `.Domain.Tests` is used to test the domain layer.
 * `.Application.Tests` is used to test the application layer.
 * `.EntityFrameworkCore.Tests` is used to test EF Core configuration and custom repositories.
-* `.Web.Tests` is used to test the UI.
+* `.Web.Tests` is used to test the UI (if you are using ASP.NET Core MVC UI).
 * `.TestBase` is a base (shared) project for all tests.

-In addition, `.HttpApi.Client.ConsoleTestApp` is a console application (not an automated test project) which demonstrate the usage of HTTP APIs from a Dotnet application.
+In addition, `.HttpApi.Client.ConsoleTestApp` is a console application (not an automated test project) which demonstrate the usage of HTTP APIs from a .NET application.

 Test projects are prepared for integration testing;